 A disciplinary procedure is sometimes the best way for your employer to tell you when something is wrong.
 It allows them to explain clearly what improvement is needed and should give you an opportunity set out your side of the situation.

 Your employer must put their disciplinary procedure in writing, and make it easily available to you (e.g. by giving details in the staff handbook).
 It should include the rules, what performance and behaviour might lead to disciplinary action, and what action your employer might take.

-The Advisory, Conciliation and Arbitration Service (Acas) produce a code of practice on disciplinary procedures.
+The Advisory, Conciliation and Arbitration Service (Acas) produce a code of practice on disciplinary and grievance procedures.
 You can't take your employer to an employment tribunal just because they haven't followed the code, but an employment tribunal can impose an uplift of up to 25% of any award where there has been an unreasonable failure to comply with any provision of it.

 If your employer has laid down a disciplinary procedure that forms a part of your contract then you could sue for breach of contract if they haven't followed it.

 Before taking formal disciplinary action, your employer may try and raise the matter informally with you first of all.
 This is often a good way of resolving a problem quickly.

 If you have been asked to attend a disciplinary meeting, you should take it seriously, as its outcome could have serious consequences on your employment, particularly if allegations of misconduct have been made against you.